Debt Relief for Struggling Businesses: Not a Magic Bullet

-State and Federal governments are rolling out many measures intended to offer some relief for businesses facing financial hardship as a result of the pandemic.
+State and Federal governments are rolling out many measures intended to offer debt relief for struggling businesses as a result of the pandemic.

 Temporary changes to Commonwealth bankruptcy laws that will be in effect for six months as of 25 March 2020 mean that the time frame for a debtor to respond to a bankruptcy notice is now six months instead of 21 days.